7. GNU Taler Exchange Operator Manual

 • The taler-exchange-wirewatch and taler-exchange-transfer tools needs to be provided resources for authentication to the respective banking service.
 The format in which the authentication information is currently a username and password for HTTP basic authentication.

-A Taler Wire Gateway is configured in a configuration section that follows the pattern exchange-account-$id, where $id is an internal identifier for the bank account accessed by the exchange.
+Each Taler wire gateway is configured in a configuration section that follows the pattern exchange-account-$id, where $id is an internal identifier for the bank account accessed by the exchange.
 The basic information for an account should be put in /etc/taler/conf.d/exchange-business.conf.
 The secret credentials to access the Taler Wire Gateway API should be put into a corresponding exchange-accountcredentials-$id section in /etc/taler/secrets/exchange-accountcredentials.conf.
-The latter file should already be only readable for the taler-exchange-wire user.
-Other exchange processes should not have access to this information.
+The latter file should be only readable for the taler-exchange-wire user.
+Only the taler-exchange-wirewatch and taler-exchange-transfer services should run as the taler-exchange-wire user.
+Other exchange processes do not need to have access to the account credentials.

-You can configure multiple accounts for an exchange by creating sections starting with “exchange-account-” for the section name.
-You can ENABLE for each account whether it should be used, and for what (incoming or outgoing wire transfers):
+You can configure multiple accounts for an exchange by creating sections starting with exchange-account- for the section name.
+You must specify ENABLE_-settings for each account whether it should be used, and for what (incoming or outgoing wire transfers):

 /etc/taler/conf.d/exchange-business.conf